lucionieto/airline-ticket-price-analysis/README.md

 # airline-ticket-price-analysis

+##This project explores an airlines flights dataset and builds a machine learning model to predict ticket prices.
+The analysis covers how different factors — such as airline, source/destination city, travel class, departure/arrival times, and days left before departure — impact flight pricing.

 ## Dataset Description

 The dataset contains information on commercial flight bookings between major Indian cities.
 Each row represents one flight option, with details about the airline, route, class, timing, and price.